zakenaio/Lizard-Spock-ci-2023-fsd-p2-js/README.md

 ## Credits

 RULES
-All rules with images and propper discription fond [HERE](https://www.wikihow.com/Play-Rock-Paper-Scissors-Lizard-Spock)
+All of the rules with images and proper description found [HERE](https://www.wikihow.com/Play-Rock-Paper-Scissors-Lizard-Spock)

-I found some info how to use arrays insteed of IF/ELSE.
+I found some info on how to use arrays instead of IF/ELSE.
 And it made the code so much easier. found [HERE](https://learnersbucket.com/tutorials/js-projects/rock-paper-scissor-lizard-spock-game-in-javascript/)